alonch/actions-aws-function-python/README.md

 ## Description

-This GitHub Action provisions an AWS Lambda function using Python runtime via Terraform.
+This GitHub Action provisions an AWS Lambda function using Python runtime via Terraform

 ## Inputs